Sergey345794/movie-browser/README.md

 - **ValueKey on list items** - Prevents unnecessary rebuilds during pagination
 - **Pagination trigger** - Loads next page at 90% scroll, not at the very end

-## Known Issues

-- **OMDb Free Tier** - Limited to 1,000 requests/day
-- **Some posters missing** - API returns "N/A" for poster URL on some movies (we show a fallback icon)
-- **RTL Layout** - Hebrew translation works but some UI elements could use more polish for proper RTL